 If you own your own home or are renting out a property then you’ll need to have buildings insurance.

 Your mortgage will usually include this as a condition, so not having a policy in place could put your mortgage – and your home – at risk.

-If you’re a tenant, you may want to consider taking out home contents insurance cover.
+If you’re a tenant, you might want to consider taking out home contents insurance cover.

-Do you need buildings insurance if you own a flat?
+Do you need buildings insurance if you own a leasehold flat?

-If you live in a flat where the leaseholders have clubbed together to buy a share of the freehold from the landlord then you may have to arrange buildings cover.
+If you live in a flat where the leaseholders have clubbed together to buy a share of the freehold from the landlord then you might have to arrange buildings cover.

 Buildings insurance – What are the pros and cons?

 - Repairing your home can be expensive and it costs an average of £263 a year for buildings only policies (Source: ABI Premium Tracker).
 Comparing the various policies on offer can save you some money.

 - Insurers are adding more and more exclusions to their policies so you’ll need to read the small print carefully.

 - You might have additional excess limits on your policy, for example up to £1,000 for subsistence claims, but this can still be cheaper than paying the whole lot.